 Douglas Barnes is a permaculture designer and trainer who specializes in rainwaterharvesting earthworks.
 Trained in Australia by Bill Mollison and Geoff Lawton, he has designed and built earthworks in North America, Japan, and Andra Pradesh, India.
 Douglas has an interest in complexity theory and systems ecology, educational design and rock climbing.
 He lives in Tweed, Ontario in a passive solar house he designed and built, and he blogs at permaculturerelections.com.

-By Bonnie Welch, Sustainable Food Trust
+By Victoria Balfour, Sustainable Food Trust

 A group of 5 year old children wearing ear muffs and biting into pears may sound like a bizarre way to tackle obesity, but the founders of the new sensory food education initiative Flavour School would disagree.
 There is a growing body of evidence suggesting that taste preferences in adulthood are closely linked to what we eat in childhood.